 Do you want to double your CTR?

-Whatever you do, remember that the CTA is the simple most important part after you actually got someone to open your email.
-Start with it, word it carefully, think about your offer.
+Whatever you do, remember that the call to action is the most important part after you actually got someone to open your email.